Felice63/spcApp/readMe.md

 # To Do

+- Vercel has [AI SDK](https://ai-sdk.dev/docs/foundations/prompts) for implementing AI into an app.
 - At some point have the end user choose to subscribe for updates via push notifications.
 - Will need a DB for this.
 Turso can be used to store the user data.
 - A DB would also be needed if the ability to save and store commonly traveled routes is implemented.
 Maybe this feature could be implemented for users who donated a nominal amount.